Under active development — things may change.

 Blocks intentionally avoid setting:

-• Global font families — defined in your globals.css or Tailwind config
+• Font families — defined in your globals.css or Tailwind config

 • Base text colors — inherited from your theme's foreground token

-• Page-level background colors — set on your layout, not individual blocks
+• Page-level backgrounds — set on your layout, not on individual blocks

 This keeps blocks portable.
 They adapt to whatever theme your project defines.